Neuro-mancer/chip-m8/README.md

 ### Features

 - Written in C with SDL
-- Pause/Play emulation with Escape key
+- Pause/Play emulation
-- Adjust emulation speed by pressing up arrow and down arrow on keyboard
+- Adjust emulation speed on the fly
+- Change the two monochrome display colors
+- Simple debugging mode interface in ncurses
 - Will compile and run on GNU/Linux